thehandsomezebra/ServoFishFeeder/README.md

 4. `python feeder.py`
 5. Testing will run Wednesday, Thursday, Friday, Saturday and Sunday positions...then walk itself back to start.
 6. When `FEEDER READY TO BE FILLED` is displayed - you can connect this to your 3D print.
+7. Once the servo is connected to the 3D print, you may run the feeder test again. `python feeder.py`
+8.

 ### Want to run this at startup?
 There's a few different ways to do this, but I prefer using PM2.